Frequently Asked Questions for Host Families:

 you a little each day to practice their English.
 The actual time required is

-less than one hour per day, and any time invested in students is highly
+less than one hour per day, and any time invested in guests is highly

 rewarding and time well spent!